Aldus Manutius the Younger: In Rome

 In 1588 Aldus was called to Rome to fill the chair of humanities at the university left vacant by the death of Muretus.
 In 1590 he was appointed director of the Vatican press by Pope Clement VIII.
 Angelo Rocca, who established the Biblioteca Angelica, the oldest public library in Europe, was one of his closest associates.

-More a scholar than a man of business, Aldus was, however, very skilled in typography, and published many valuable works.
-His typographical activity, even if far from the standard of refined elegance of that of his grandfather, enjoyed in those days a very good reputation, to the extent that his editions were highly appreciated and very much sought after.
+More adept at scholarship than commerce, Aldus was very skilled in typography, publishing many valuable works in the field.
+His typographical activity, if not reaching his grandfather's refined standards, enjoyed a high reputation of its own, to the extent that his editions were themselves prized.

 Aldus died in Rome on 28 October 1597, at 50 years of age.
 He was working on several projects at the time of his death, including a historical and geographical description of all the Italian states and a collection of ancient inscriptions, later incorporated into the Inscriptiones antiquae of Giovanni Battista Doni published in 1731.
 Although he had children, none carried on the Aldine Press: with his death, the name of the Manutius family disappeared from the printing world.
 The vast library bequeathed to him by his father and his grandfather was dispersed.
 Cardinal Federico Borromeo bought part of the collection, including all the family letters.
 Many volumes from the Aldine library can be found today in the Biblioteca Ambrosiana in Milan.